aichemydev/Wring_docs/docs/Examples/Gauge_test.md

 Note: See the `specs` directory for the narrative specifications and the tests directory for the implementation of the steps.

+1. Clone our gauge example on github - [https://github.com/aichemydev/gauge-testsgit](https://github.com/aichemydev/gauge-tests)
-1. Open powershell
+2. Open powershell
-2. npm install -g @getgauge/cli
+3. npm install -g @getgauge/cli
-3. Navigate to where you have stored these Gauge tests examples by using cd, for example: cd ~/Github/gauge-examples
+4. Navigate to where you have stored these Gauge tests examples by using cd, for example: cd ~/Github/gauge-examples
-4. Then install the dependencies in this repo:`npm install`
+5. Then install the dependencies in this repo:`npm install`
-5. $env:TAIKO_PLUGIN='delay'
+6. $env:TAIKO_PLUGIN='delay'
-6. $env:TAIKO_DELAY_SECONDS=2
+7. $env:TAIKO_DELAY_SECONDS=2
-7. Then run the test: `npm test`
+8. Then run the test: `npm test`

   ![Gauge](/img/taiko6.png)